onaio/js-tools/packages/Pagination/README.md

 This component comes in 2 flavours:

-1. Paginator - uses the click Handler to pass data back to parent component
+1. Paginator - uses click Handlers to pass data(`PaginationData`) back to calling component
-2. routedPaginator - integrates with react-router; uses the current url to know what page data to show, clicking a paginationItem changes the current url
+2. RoutedPaginator - integrates with react-router; uses the current url to know which page of the paginated data to show, clicking a paginationItem changes the current url

-They share the below props
+_They share the below props_:

 #### Customization(Props)